zrdaley/SMTPMailApp/README.md

  3. Open a new terminal/command line session, change your current directory to your local project root directory
  4. Run `node server.js`
  5. In a web browser navigate to `http://localhost:8080/ `
- 6. Browse though all of the emails you just sent to yourself.
+ 6. Browse through all of the emails you just sent to yourself.
 So popular.